1nv4d3r2/graincoin/README.md

     make -f Makefile.test
     ./graincoin-qt_test

-For instructions on how to create a Grain Node node go to www.graincoin.com.br
+For instructions on how to create a Graincoin Node node, go to www.graincoin.com.br